camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/020-process-engine/200-multi-tenancy.html.md

 Start up JBoss.
 Build the process application and deploy the resulting war file to JBoss.

-Make a GET request (e.g. by entering the URL in your browser) against the following URL to get all process definitions deployed to tenant 1's engine: http://localhost:8080/multi-tenancy-tutorial/process-definition?user=kermit
+Make a GET request (e.g., by entering the URL in your browser) against the following URL to get all process definitions deployed to tenant 1's engine: http://localhost:8080/multi-tenancy-tutorial/process-definition?user=kermit

 Only the process for tenant 1 is returned.